clojurebridge-nyc/curriculum/outline/flow_control.md

       :else false)))

 (defn correct?
-  "Given op and ans, returns message whether ans was corret or not" [op ans]
+  "Given op and ans, returns message whether ans was correct or not" [op ans]
   (if (= ans (true-or-false? op))
       "You won"